Bulbille/These_Code/README.md

 The code has been developped for the scientific cluster [Mésocentre de Calcul Intensif d'Aquitaine](https://www.mcia.fr/projects/cluster-curta/wiki) in a Linux environnement and a Slurm scheduler.
 All bash scripts and flags have been carefully chosen to match the cluster's configurations, and you might need to adapt them to yours.

-## Compiling Stockfish yourself from the sources
+## Compiling yourself from the sources

 Compilation might be tricky because of the MCIA's configuration, which made linking to libraries a bit hard.
 For the g++ flags, always refer to compile and Daedalus files.